mj1618/stepwise-migrations/README.md

     Migrate the database to the latest version down
-    Rollback the database to the previous version info
+    Rollback the database to the previous version validate
+    Validate the migration files and the migration history table audit
+    Show the audit history for the migrations in the database info
     Show information about the current state of the migrations in the database drop
-    Drop all tables, schema and migration history table
+    Drop all tables, schema and migration history table get-script
+    Get the script for the last applied migration

 Options:
   --connection <connection>  The connection string to use to connect to the database